-Psychological impotence is a real thing, and it is probably much more common than you think.
+Psychological impotence is a real thing, and it is much more common than you might think.
 The good news is that there are solutions that can help address the problem.

-Psychological impotence (also called psychological erectile dysfunction) can be a difficult problem to grapple with.
-Although it isn’t something people enjoy talking about openly, it’s more common than you might imagine —and despite what you may think, it is a treatable condition.
+Psychological impotence (also called psychological erectile dysfunction) is a difficult problem to grapple with.
+Although it isn’t something people enjoy talking about openly, it is more common than you might imagine —and despite what you may think, it is a treatable condition.

 What is psychological impotence?

 Psychological impotence is a condition caused by psychological factors, in which a man struggles to get or maintain an erection.
 Stress, depression, guilt, low body image, relationship issues or anxiety—including performance anxiety, could all lead to ED.

 Physical impotence, on the other hand, may happen naturally due to ageing or medical conditions that affect genital blood flow.
 These include type 2 diabetes, cardiovascular issues or pulmonary problems, for example.